Spyderisk/system-modeller/docs/triple-store-schema.md

-Describes version FIXME of the Spyderisk core model FIXME
+Describes version FIXME of the [Spyderisk core model](https://github.com/Spyderisk/system-modeller/blob/dev/src/main/resources/core.rdf).

+This document is not strictly limited to the core, because it also covers some things needed for system modelling.

 Includes notes on versions FIXME-FIXME of the core model